Moduli of Gorenstein Q-homology projective planes: One-dimensional families

 \section{One-dimensional families}

-This section completes the proof of Theorem \ref{thm}, except for \textit{(ii)}.
-The overall strategy is clear: given an Enriques surface $Y$ supporting a root lattice from Theorem \ref{thm:31}, Proposition \ref{prop:base} tells us that $Y$ arises from an extremal rational elliptic surface $S$ through the base change type construction of Enriques involutions.
-Indeed, Table \ref{T1} not only predicts $S$ (although sometimes there are a few possible choices to consider, depending on the overlattices supported on $(-2)$-curves), but also pinpoints the bisection on $Y$ and how it intersects the reducible singular fibers in the nodally primitive case by Corollary \ref{cor:fibers}.
+It is about time to take advantage of the precise (though abstract) information about the putative Enriques surfaces obtained from the maximal root types in the previous sections in order to produce explicit parametrizations and thereby prove Theorem \ref{thm}.
+The overall strategy should be clear: given an Enriques surface $Y$ supporting a root lattice from Theorem \ref{thm:31}, Proposition \ref{prop:base} tells us that $Y$ arises from an extremal rational elliptic surface $S$ through the base change type construction of Enriques involutions.
+Indeed, Table \ref{T1} mostly predicts $S$, with a few exceptions given in Corollary \ref{cor:by} and Table \ref{Tx}.
+Moreover, Proposition \ref{prop:curves} paves the way to exactly pinpoint the bisection $B'$ on $Y$ and how it intersects the reducible singular fibers.
 This information easily translates into the section $P$ on the K3 cover $X$, and the underlying section $P'$ on some quadratic twist $S'$ of $S$.
 Recall from Section \ref{s:tech} how the shape of $P'$ is predicted: as a polynomial $x(P')$ of degree $2$ (see \eqref{eq:x(P')}).
-This puts us in the comfortable position to aim directly for a parametrization of all quadratic twists $S'$ admitting a section $P'$ of the required shape.
-The results will be displayed in Table \ref{T2}.
+This puts us in the position to aim directly for a parametrization of all quadratic twists $S'$ admitting a section $P'$ of the required shape.

-Before covering all root types, we start out by a detailed continuation of the examples discussed in the previous section, that is for root types $A_9, A_8+A_1$ and $E_8+A_1$.
-This should give a clear idea how to carry out the computations.
-For most other types, we omit the details (which are available from the author upon request), and only list the resulting families: Table \ref{T2} phrases them completely in terms of the quadratic twist $S'$, see \ref{ss:T3}.
-We then justify Table \ref{T2} by supplying pointers to the few critical steps in the computations.
-In \ref{ss:proof}, we collect all the additional data needed to prove Theorem \ref{thm}.